incyashraj/karana-os/SIMPLE_GUIDE.md

 - Camera works offline
 - Wallet works offline
 - Timer works offline
+- AR tabs stay where you left them

 Sync when you're ready, not when they say.